Part I: Mexico Salty

 Much as we loved the cenotes, this was the last of our dives on this trip, for 0/4 of our ear canals could handle being wet any longer.
 We spent New Year’s Eve orchestrating a daring escape from a sorry “Bed and Breakfast” we let ourselves get scammed into (another story for another time), and finished the trip with two days of visiting the Mayan ruins.

-After the heat and congestion of Tulum, we were pleasantly surprised to find Muyil, just a short drive farther south, to be nearly deserted and overrun by lush, shady jungle.
+After the heat and congestion of Tulum, we were pleasantly surprised to find that Muyil, just a short drive farther south, was nearly deserted and overrun by lush, shady jungle.
 Ambling among its quiet ruins, we were transported to another era.

 The next day, we opted for the ruin (slightly) less traveled, Ek Balam, which was not only taller than the more famous nearby Chichen Itza, but also permitted visitors to climb to the top of the 100-foot tall pyramid.
 After going up the steep steps (on all fours at the end), we were rewarded with an unbroken view of the surrounding forest.

 Oh and a bonus cenote.
 Check out Chewie's majestic dive:

 Before heading back to Playa del Carmen, we made a number of detours to check off Chewie’s bucket list of Mexican street food.
 We stopped roadside for home-cooked smoky barbeque, scarfed down the last quarter of a roast chicken from a neighborhood dive, and relished some truly great tacos al pastor.
-The highlight of our visit to the colorful colonial town of Valladolid was La Michoacana, the legendary paleta or popsicle shop, where we spent every last peso we had left (and a few that we didn’t have – I'm really good at coming up with not enough money) on their refreshing agua fresca and delicious popsicles.
+The highlight of our visit to the colorful erstwhile colonial town of Valladolid was La Michoacana, the legendary paleta or popsicle shop, where we spent every last peso we had left (and a few that we didn’t have – I'm really good at coming up with not enough money) on their refreshing agua fresca and delicious popsicles.